 Many studies have investigated the use of 3D printers in orthodontics in recent years.
 However, to our knowledge, this bibliometric study is the first to explore the use of 3D printers in the field of orthodontics.
 This study fills a significant gap in the literature as the first bibliometric analysis exploring the use of 3D printing in the field of orthodontics.
-By incorporating both Web of Science Core Collection (WoSCC) and Scopus databases, it provides a more comprehensive literature review, while the utilization of VOSviewer (Center for Science and Technology Studies, Leiden University, Netherlands) and the Bibliometrix Biblioshiny R package enhances the presentation of findings through effective visualizations.
+By incorporating both Web of Science Core Collection (WoSCC; Clarivate, United Kingdom) and Scopus (Elsevier, Netherlands) databases, it provides a more comprehensive literature review, while the utilization of VOSviewer (Center for Science and Technology Studies, Leiden University, Netherlands) and the Bibliometrix Biblioshiny R package (University of Naples Federico II, Italy) enhances the presentation of findings through effective visualizations.
 The study sheds light on global trends by offering visual outputs such as collaboration networks, citation analyses, and keyword density maps.
 Furthermore, it adopts an interdisciplinary approach, providing novel insights into the academic and clinical impacts of 3D printing technology in orthodontics.